Scarlet Witch: Reality warping

 Due to her unique genetics, Wanda is a nexus of magical energy, able to instinctively tap into different mystical power sources more easily than even highly trained sorcerers.
-Because of this, Wanda has temporarily grained the power to alter reality on multiple occasions by taking energy from another person or outside force.
+Because of this, Wanda has gained the power to alter reality on multiple occasions.

 When she was temporarily linked to magical energies around the town of New Salem, a magic-user community, Wanda seemingly used that energy to make herself pregnant.
 Later on, during John Byrne's Avengers West Coast stories, Wanda was said to be able to create lifelike illusions if her desire to do so was great enough.
 She later becomes powerful enough to hold multiple Avengers paralyzed through force of will.
 Writers Roy and Dann Thomas revealed this power increase and the ability to cast illusions were all due to Wanda's status as a nexus being, someone who has great influence over the reality around her and acts as an anchor point between timelines.
 The villain Immortus manipulated Wanda, causing a change of personality and drawing out her nexus energies in order to increase her overall power.
 Rather than be used as a tool by Immortus, Wanda completely released her nexus energies, giving up her ability to influence reality more than others.
 This restored her mind and the memories of her lost children, but also resulted in a temporary loss of her hex power.
 They returned weeks later, though weaker and unreliable.
 Wanda needed time and training to regain her previous power levels.

 When the sorceress Morgan le Fey used Wanda as a conduit for different magical energy sources, this amplified Wanda's abilities.
 Morgan le Fey then used her to warp time and space, altering Earth to a more medieval setting and convincing the Avengers to act as her loyal servants and soldiers.
 When the adventure was over, Wanda's ability to warp time and minds vanished, but she now had a stronger ability to access magical energies on her own.

 Writer Brian Michael Bendis retconned Wanda's abilities in Avengers Disassembled.
 The story stated that chaos magic did not exist (in contradiction to previous Marvel stories with Dr. Strange) and was not an energy source used to achieve greater power.
 Bendis wrote that Wanda's true mutant power was to warp reality itself, as well as influence minds.
 In House of M, this new power was enough to change history through force of will, creating a new timeline.
 The later miniseries Avengers: The Children's Crusade restored Wanda's power to what it was before Avengers Disassembled, again defining her as someone whose genes allow her to directly tap into magical fields, including chaos magic.
 Her actions during Avengers Disassembled and House of M were explained as a temporary power increase due to a magical entity that bonded with her, similar to her earlier possessions by Chthon and Immortus and her time as a tool of Morgan le Fey.